 - 1. The guidelines for developing TPPs and TPDs during the pilot phase remain relevant, although some refinements are possible. - 2.
 The TPDs have provided a good framework for TP pilot implementation.
-Future TPD's can build on these with a view to further enhancing TP impacts, e.g. by identifying priorities among activities, regional approaches and measureable targets. - 3.
-Consultations with key partners in the thematic area during TPP/TPD development could assure/enhance complementarity at national and international levels and set the stage for continuing partnership and cross-institutional cooperation during TP implementation. - 4.
-Periodic evaluations of TPs/TPDs are important to assess progress toward TP objectives, as well as the future outlook; identify course corrections needed; and take into account new and emerging issues and institutional arrangements.
+Future TPD's can build on these initial efforts with a view to further enhancing TP impacts, for example, by identifying priorities among activities, regional approaches and measureable targets. - 3.
+Consultations with key partners in the thematic area during TPP/TPD development could assure and/or enhance complementarity at national and international levels and set the stage for continuing partnership and cross-institutional cooperation during TP implementation.

+4. Periodic evaluations of TPs/TPDs will be important to assess progress toward TP objectives and the future outlook for TP success, as well as to identify course corrections needed and take into account new and emerging issues and institutional arrangements.
 The MPs will be useful tools in this regard.